r-owen/dtx_to_wif_converter/ReadMe.md

 Convert FiberWorks dtx handweaving files to WIF 1.1

-This is a command-line script written in Python.
+This runs as a command-line script written in Python.
 See Installation and Usage for instructions.

+This package may also be used used to read dtx and wif files into a standard in-memory model (dtx_to_wif.DrawdownData).
+This might be useful for writing weaving design or loom driver software.

 This software is licensed under the MIT license; see license.text for details.

 Installation
 ------------

 Test if you have Python installed by running your [terminal application](#terminal-applications) and typing `python` at the command prompt.
-If this runs a Python interpreter and the displayed version is at least 3.6, then you are good to go.
+If this runs a Python interpreter and the displayed version is at least 3.7, then you are good to go.

 If you don't already have Python installed, or your installed version is too old, download the free installer from python.org and run it.
 Then repeat the test above, to be sure the installation was successful.

-Download this code, e.g. by going to https://github.com/r-owen/dtx_to_wif_converter/releases Unpack the results and put the directory (or, if you prefer, just the file "dtx_to_wif") somewhere convenient, such as your home directory.
+Run the following terminal command to install the package:

+`pip install dtx_to_wif`

+The code is hosted on [github](https://github.com/r-owen/dtx_to_wif_converter).
+If you prefer to run from source, download the package, unpack it, cd to the source directory, and run: `pip install -e .`

 Usage
 -----

 Run your [terminal application](#terminal-applications).

-Change directory to the directory containing `dtx_to_wif`.

 Type:

-`$ python dtx_to_wif path1 path2 ...`
+`$ dtx_to_wif path1 path2 ...`

 where each `path` is the path to a .dtx file or a directory containing .dtx files.
 On macOS, if you drag a file or folder from Finder onto your Terminal, the path will be typed for you.
 Windows may well do the same thing with its file browser.